MicrosoftDocs/sql-docs/docs/sql-server/editions-and-components-of-sql-server-2016.md

 <sup>1</sup> Applies to [!INCLUDE[ssSQL15_md](../includes/sssql15-md.md)] SP1.
 ##  <a name="SSAS"></a> Analysis Services

-For information about the Analysis Services features supported by the editions of [!INCLUDE[ssCurrent_md](../includes/sscurrent-md.md)], see [Analysis Services Features Supported by the Editions of SQL Server 2016](../analysis-services/analysis-services-features-supported-by-the-editions-of-sql-server-2016.md).
+For information about the Analysis Services features supported by the editions of [!INCLUDE[ssNoVersion_md](../includes/ssNoVersion_md.md)], see [Analysis Services Features Supported by the Editions of SQL Server](../analysis-services/analysis-services-features-supported-by-the-editions-of-sql-server-2016.md).

 ##  <a name="BIMD"></a> BI Semantic Model (Multi Dimensional)

-For information about the Analysis Services features supported by the editions of [!INCLUDE[ssCurrent_md](../includes/sscurrent-md.md)], see [Analysis Services Features Supported by the Editions of SQL Server 2016](../analysis-services/analysis-services-features-supported-by-the-editions-of-sql-server-2016.md).
+For information about the Analysis Services features supported by the editions of [!INCLUDE[ssNoVersion_md](../includes/ssNoVersion_md.md)], see [Analysis Services Features Supported by the Editions of SQL Server](../analysis-services/analysis-services-features-supported-by-the-editions-of-sql-server-2016.md).

 ##  <a name="BIT"></a> BI Semantic Model (Tabular)

-For information about the Analysis Services features supported by the editions of [!INCLUDE[ssCurrent_md](../includes/sscurrent-md.md)], see [Analysis Services Features Supported by the Editions of SQL Server 2016](../analysis-services/analysis-services-features-supported-by-the-editions-of-sql-server-2016.md).
+For information about the Analysis Services features supported by the editions of [!INCLUDE[ssNoVersion_md](../includes/ssNoVersion_md.md)], see [Analysis Services Features Supported by the Editions of SQL Server](../analysis-services/analysis-services-features-supported-by-the-editions-of-sql-server-2016.md).

 ##  <a name="PPSP"></a> Power Pivot for SharePoint

-For information about the Power Pivot for SharePoint features supported by the editions of [!INCLUDE[ssCurrent_md](../includes/sscurrent-md.md)], see [Analysis Services Features Supported by the Editions of SQL Server 2016](../analysis-services/analysis-services-features-supported-by-the-editions-of-sql-server-2016.md).
+For information about the Power Pivot for SharePoint features supported by the editions of [!INCLUDE[ssNoVersion_md](../includes/ssNoVersion_md.md)], see [Analysis Services Features Supported by the Editions of SQL Server](../analysis-services/analysis-services-features-supported-by-the-editions-of-sql-server-2016.md).

 ##  <a name="DM"></a> Data Mining

-For information about the Data Mining features supported by the editions of [!INCLUDE[ssCurrent_md](../includes/sscurrent-md.md)], see [Analysis Services Features Supported by the Editions of SQL Server 2016](../analysis-services/analysis-services-features-supported-by-the-editions-of-sql-server-2016.md).
+For information about the Data Mining features supported by the editions of [!INCLUDE[ssNoVersion_md](../includes/ssNoVersion_md.md)], see [Analysis Services Features Supported by the Editions of SQL Server](../analysis-services/analysis-services-features-supported-by-the-editions-of-sql-server-2016.md).

 ##  <a name="SSRS"></a> Reporting Services

-For information about the Reporting Services features supported by the editions of [!INCLUDE[ssCurrent_md](../includes/sscurrent-md.md)], see [Reporting Services Features Supported by the Editions of SQL Server 2016](../reporting-services/reporting-services-features-supported-by-the-editions-of-sql-server-2016.md).
+For information about the Reporting Services features supported by the editions of [!INCLUDE[ssNoVersion_md](../includes/ssNoVersion_md.md)], see [Reporting Services Features Supported by the Editions of SQL Server](../reporting-services/reporting-services-features-supported-by-the-editions-of-sql-server-2016.md).

 ##  <a name="BIC"></a> Business Intelligence Clients

-For information about the Business Intelligence Client features supported by the editions of [!INCLUDE[ssCurrent_md](../includes/sscurrent-md.md)], see [Analysis Services Features Supported by the Editions of SQL Server 2016](../analysis-services/analysis-services-features-supported-by-the-editions-of-sql-server-2016.md) or [Reporting Services Features Supported by the Editions of SQL Server 2016](../reporting-services/reporting-services-features-supported-by-the-editions-of-sql-server-2016.md).
+For information about the Business Intelligence Client features supported by the editions of [!INCLUDE[ssNoVersion_md](../includes/ssNoVersion_md.md)], see [Analysis Services Features Supported by the Editions of SQL Server](../analysis-services/analysis-services-features-supported-by-the-editions-of-sql-server-2016.md) or [Reporting Services Features Supported by the Editions of SQL Server](../reporting-services/reporting-services-features-supported-by-the-editions-of-sql-server-2016.md).

 ##  <a name="SLS"></a> Spatial and Location Services